17 Best Teacher-Student Relationship Movies of All Time

 1. The Piano Teacher (2001)

 ‘The Piano Teacher’ is one of Michael Haneke’s most disturbing films.
 It makes the very concept of love disgusting and dangerous, something to be afraid of.
 People are examined the same way, with Isabelle Huppert’s character coming off as vile and deranged, as a piano teacher whom one of her students falls for.
-It takes the deepest and most secretive of human fantasies and uses them to create embarrassing and horrifying situations.
+It takes the most profound and most secretive of human fantasies and uses them to create embarrassing and horrifying situations.
 To find out what they are, you can check out the movie here.

-Read More: Best Age Gap Movies
+Read More: Best Incest Movies

 SPONSORED LINKS